A Peer-led Weekend of Self-DiscoveryEvents in Israel, Mexico, Poland, USA

 About the Participants

 All are men at least 21 years old.
 The maximum number of participants per event is 32.
 The average is about 22 participants.

-Since the first Journey Into Manhood in January 2002, more than 2,500 men from more than 45 U.S. states and more than 40 countries have been through the program.
+Since the first Journey Into Manhood in January 2002, some 3,000 men from more than 45 U.S. states and more than 40 countries have been through the program.